13 best online collaboration tools (pros, cons, costs, and ease of implementation)

 • Collaborative review improves code quality

-• Integration with many online collaboration tools to streamline workflows
+• Integration with many collaboration platforms to streamline workflows

 Cons